 Upwork has recently changed their policy and it seemed like they’re accepting more jobs than they are freelancers at the moment and it’s getting on everyone’s nerves.
 It’s incredibly frustrating for those who are looking to get a job on Upwork or as a freelancer in general.
 Here’s how I got to top rated in a year!

-DISCLAIMER: I’m not sponsored by Upwork and there will be a rant coming about the platform in the future.
+Misoprostol to buy in canada DISCLAIMER: I’m not sponsored by Upwork and there will be a rant coming about the platform in the future.
 Don’t get me wrong – there are plenty of things I absolutely despise about it, but hey, that’s how it is with any job you’ll ever have.
 Pick your battles. 🙂

 Regardless of what you hear about the site that takes away 20% of your money for their own fees, Upwork is a good starting point in your freelance career – it’ll help you build your portfolio, drive traffic to your website, and you’ll be able to make connections outside of it.